Skip to main content

 Loading editor...

-The k=5 parameter means "keep the last 5 exchange pairs" (10 messages total — 5 human + 5 AI).
 Once the conversation exceeds 5 turns, the oldest pair gets dropped.
-The model never sees turn 1 when you're on turn 7.
+The model never sees turn 1 when you are on turn 7.
+The tradeoff is straightforward: you lose distant context but gain predictable token costs.

 Modern window memory with message trimming